Conflict: Middle East Political Simulator: Military actions

-Prior to war, Israel can launch precision air strikes against bordering countries.
-These strikes can be performed on military, civilian, industrial, or nuclear targets.
-Military, industrial, and civilian targets can only be attacked if the diplomatic relationship with a country is very bad.
-Military strikes may destroy a very few army units (five main battle tanks, for example).
-Civilian and industrial strikes are done particularly to reduce diplomatic relationships.
+Prior to war, Israel can launch air strikes against bordering countries.
+These can target military, civilian or industrial sites if the diplomatic relationship with a country is very bad.
+Otherwise, only nuclear targets.
+Military strikes may destroy only a very few army units.
+Civilian and industrial strikes are done particularly to worsen diplomatic relationships.

-Nuclear targets can be attacked at any time, and doing so retards or even eliminates the development of that country's nuclear program (which then continues as before, but from its reduced development level).
-However, if the country has a mushroom cloud icon in place of a nuclear installation icon, this means that the country has successfully tested their warheads and the player can no longer cripple their nuclear development.
-This can happen if the player's order for a nuclear installation airstrike fails in two consecutive turns.
+Nuclear targets can be attacked at any time, and doing so reins in or even eliminates the development of that country's nuclear program.
+However, if the country has a mushroom cloud icon in place of a nuclear installation icon, this means that it has functioning warheads and the player can no longer cripple their nuclear development.
+This can happen if the player's order for a nuclear installation airstrike fails on two consecutive turns.

 If the diplomatic relationship with a country is bad enough, and there are Israeli troops deployed on the border, Israel can invade, or be invaded.
 This triggers war.
 A country can only invade countries with a shared border.
 The four states neighbouring Israel in Conflict are Egypt, Jordan, Syria and Lebanon.

-Libya, Iraq, and Iran are also present in the game, and can invade the countries which neighbour them, but they have no common border with Israel and so cannot be invaded by the player (and do not have to be defeated to win the game).
+Libya, Iraq, and Iran are also present in the game, and can invade their own neighbours, but they have no common border with Israel and so cannot be invaded by the player and do not have to be defeated to win the game.

-When a war occurs, certain unit types attack certain other unit types in the opposing army.
-So, for example, anti-tank helicopters destroy enemy tanks, while losing a certain number of their own numbers in the process (which may relate to the number of SAM units).
+When war breaks out, certain unit types attack certain other unit types in the opposing army.
+So, for example, anti-tank helicopters destroy enemy tanks, while losing a certain number of their own number in the process.

 Reception

-Alan Emrich reviewed the game for Computer Gaming World, and stated that "Conflict is not striving to be a realistic simulation.
+Alan Emrich reviewed the game for Computer Gaming World: "Conflict is not striving to be a realistic simulation.
 It is meant to be an amusing exercise in cold war politics set in a futuristic Middle East environment.
 It is fast playing, easy to learn, entertaining and not to be taken too seriously."

-In a 1994 survey of war games, Computer Gaming World gave Conflict three stars out of five, stating that it was "Quick and fun to play" but not compatible with faster computers.
-(It can be run today using DOSBox.)
+In a 1994 survey of war games, Computer Gaming World gave Conflict three stars out of five, stating that it was "Quick and fun to play" but not compatible with faster computers of that era.